spatialos/gdk-for-unity/docs/reference/concepts/deployments.md

 # Deployments

 When you want to try out your game, you need to run a deployment of the game.
 This means launching SpatialOS itself.
 SpatialOS sets up the game world and optionally starts up the server-workers needed to run the game world.

-Once the deployment is running, you can connect clients to it in order to play the game.
+Once the deployment is running, you can connect clients to it in order to play your game.

 You can run a deployment on your development machine (a "local deployment") or in the cloud (a "cloud deployment").

-Before you deploy your game, you need to build its workers; see the documentation on [building workers]({{urlRoot}}/modules/build-system/editor-menu).
+Before you deploy your game, you need to build its workers.
+See the documentation on [building workers]({{urlRoot}}/modules/build-system/editor-menu).

 ## Configuring your deployment

-To ensure the SpatialOS Runtime starts your [server-workers](https://docs.improbable.io/reference/latest/shared/concepts/workers-load-balancing#server-workers) correctly, you need to ensure the launch configuration file has the worker set up correctly.
+Before you launch a deployment, you need to ensure that it is configured correctly.
+There are two parts to configuring a deployment: the launch configuration and the worker configurations.

- See the [Worker launch configuration](https://docs.improbable.io/reference/latest/shared/worker-configuration/launch-configuration#worker-launch-configuration) in the SpatialOS documentation for guidance on how to define the worker launch configurations for both server-workers and client-workers.
+### Launch configuration

+The launch configuration file specifics the parameters of your game world as well as your load balancing configuration.
+The load balancing configuration determines the worker instances that the SpatialOS Runtime will start.

+For more information, see the [comprehensive launch configuration documentation](https://docs.improbable.io/reference/latest/shared/project-layout/launch-config#launch-configuration-file).

+> **Note:** If the SpatialOS Runtime fails to start a worker in a deployment that you were expecting, double check that your load balancing configuration is correct.

+### Worker configuration

+The worker configuration file specifics the parameters of a specific worker-type as well as describing how the SpatialOS Runtime should start them.

+For more information, see the [comprehensive worker configuration documentation](https://docs.improbable.io/reference/latest/shared/project-layout/introduction#configuration-file).

+> **Note:** The `build` section of the worker configuration files are **not** used in the GDK for Unity.

 ## Local deployment